Lightbridge-KS/pkgtemp/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The goal of devtemps is to provide R Markdown template for R developer.
+The goal of pkgtemp is to provide R Markdown template for R developer.

 ## Installation

-You can install the development version of devtemps like so:
+You can install the development version of pkgtemp like so:

 ``` r
 # To be continued...